 SportsMets Boomer Esiason sees a lot of Bartolo Colon in Peyton Manning ahead of Super Bowl 50 Bartolo Colon of the New York Mets pitches in the first inning against the Miami Marlins at Citi Field on Wednesday, Sept.
 16, 2015.
 Photo Credit: Jim McIsaac By Bob Glauber email@example.com @BobGlauber February 1, 2016 10:31 PM Print Share fbShare Tweet gShare Email SAN FRANCISCO — Peyton Manning isn’t the player he once was, but he somehow has made it back to the Super Bowl for what could be his final NFL game at age 39.
 Former NFL quarterback Boomer Esiason, who lost to Joe Montana in Super Bowl XXIII, said Manning has summoned every ounce of physical and mental energy to get this far, likening him to another aging athlete who recently played for a championship.
 “He’s the Bartolo Colon of the NFL, although [Manning] is in much better shape than Bartolo,” Esiason said, comparing the quarterback to the Mets’ husky 42-year-old pitcher, who had a terrific season in 2015 and helped the Mets get to the World Series, where they were beaten by the Kansas City Royals. “[Manning] has learned to throw junk.
 He’s learned how to make the right calls at the line of scrimmage.
 He’s learned how to deal with all the situations, because he’s sharper [mentally] than anybody on the field.”
 Esiason hopes Manning can play well enough to make it an interesting game against the Panthers on Sunday in Super Bowl 50.
 “What I hope as a broadcaster doing the game on TV and radio is a really good game like we got [last year] in Super Bowl 49,” Esiason said.
 “I don’t want to see what we got in 48, because if that happens, it’s like everybody loses interest, no matter how well Cam [Newton] plays.
 I hope Peyton can keep it close.”
 Last year’s Super Bowl, won by the Patriots, 28-24, wasn’t decided until the final seconds, when the Seahawks’ Russell Wilson was intercepted in the end zone by Malcolm Butler.
 The year before, Manning’s Broncos lost to the Seahawks, 43-8, at MetLife Stadium.
 Manning was asked at Media Night on Monday about Esiason’s comparison to Colon, but the quarterback had never heard of the pitcher.
 When told that Colon is an athlete who now relies more on his guile than his physical ability, Manning agreed with the idea.
 “There is no question my role has been different this year,” he said.
 “I’ve played quarterback different than the way I’m used to playing.
 I haven’t been 100 percent healthy all season.
 Can’t make some of the same throws, do some of the same things I used to.
 But I can still move the chains.”
 Manning then quoted from country singer Toby Keith’s song, “As Good As I Once Was.”
 “Kind of like Toby Keith said, ‘Maybe I’m not as good as I once was, but I can be as good once as I ever was,’ ” Manning said.
 “That kind of makes sense.
 It’s different.
 I think one thing that’s helped me is that I’ve been flexible.
 I haven’t been stubborn by saying, ‘This is the only way to do it, the only way to call plays, the only way to make this throw.’
 “I’ve learned from different coaches.
 I’ve had five different head coaches in my career, different offensive coordinators.
 Being flexible, being able to adjust to a new physical state these past few years, has helped me.
 It’s a big reason why I’ve been able to function, playing with some different coaches.”
 By Bob Glauber firstname.lastname@example.org @BobGlauber Bob Glauber has covered the NFL since 1985 and has been Newsday's NFL columnist since 1992.
-Twice selected as the New York State Sportswriter of the Year by the National Sports Media Association, he is vice president of the Pro Football Writers of America.
-Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Twice selected as the New York State Sportswriter of the Year by the National Sports Media Association, he is president of the Pro Football Writers of America and author of "Guts and Genius."
+Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.